Sale, Victoria: Television

 Nine previously produced a local news bulletin branded Nine News Gippsland and later Nine News Local for a brief period between 2017 and 2021 that aired on the Southern Cross Austereo primary channel when it was previously affiliated with Nine.

 Both national public broadcasters, ABC (ABC TV) and SBS (SBS TV) are broadcast into the Latrobe Valley as well, via Mount Tassie.

 Additional digital multi-channels broadcast by all the networks in addition to the ones listed above are available on the digital service called Freeview to viewers in Sale and the Gippsland/Latrobe Valley region.
 These channels include HD simulcasts of the primary channel (available on channels 20, 30, 50, 60 and 80).
-As well as ABC Family, ABC Entertains, ABC News, SBS Viceland, SBS World Movies, SBS WorldWatch, SBS Food, 10 Drama, 10 Comedy, Nickelodeon, 7two, 7mate, 7flix, 7bravo, 9Gem, 9Go!, 9Life and Sky News Regional.
+As well as ABC Family, ABC Entertains, ABC News, SBS2, SBS World Movies, SBS WorldWatch, SBS Food, 10 Drama, 10 Comedy, Nickelodeon, 7two, 7mate, 7flix, 7Bravo, 9Gem, 9Go!, 9Life and News24 Regional.

 Subscription television service Foxtel (previously Austar until 2014) is available via satellite.